Picking the best road hub

 The capacity of the bearings and the more positive feel that you get from the ring drive combined with the low enertia of these hubs makes them among the highest performing option in the line up.
 You will notice this as soon as you ride them.
 However the downside is that they will require more regular maintenance than some other hubs.
 A complete strip down is recommended every 6-12 months and to do this you will need to use the R45 maintenance kit.
 If properly maintained, they will last a long time, so a diligent rider will have a high performing pair of hubs for years to come.
 To read more about maintaining your Chris King hubs, click here.

 The 180 hubs are by far the most expensive we sell and it is fairly difficult to see how they justify such a steep price increase over the 240.
-The axles and freehub body are the same.
-They do come with ceramic bearings, which account for most of the (negligible) weight saving.
-They also come with a carbon fibre/alloy shell which has saved a little additional weight while making the shells themselves stiffer.
-However it is unlikely that much of the flex would be come from the shell itself, moreover the interface between the carbon and the alloy now itself has scope for flex.
+They do come with ceramic bearings, which account for most of the weight saving.
+Straight pull models available only.

 Nevertheless they are strong, durable, light, high performance hubs.
 If you wanted a pair of hubs that weight towards the Alchemy end of the spectrum but was a big more rugged, this would be a sensible choice.

 In terms of dimensions, the hubs aren’t that different to DT Swiss.
 That is, from a wheelbuilding perspective.
 They look quite different to other hubs – all lumpy.
-Unlike the 180, these are a genuine carbon shell, not just a sleeve or layer of carbon on them.
+These are a genuine carbon shell, not just a sleeve or layer of carbon on them.
 It is in that that you can see the real gains and it is quite an undertaking that ENVE have made here.
 Carbon will offer better strength to weight, better corrosion resistance, fatigue life and you can control its properties more carefully as it is laid up rather than forged/machined.
 So, you are probably still thinking – why are they so much more than other hubs.
 Well, obviously aside from carbon fibre the internals are not the cheapest.
 They are DT Swiss star ratchet design.
 That is probably the most durable and reliable design that there is for engagement.
-It is also their 36t version, which is an upgrade on any DT Swiss hub.
+It is also their 36t version, which is an upgrade on the DT Swiss hub.
 The original (G1) hubs had ceramic speed bearings – the G2 has stainless steel bearings, which saves a considerable amount of money – however the bearings can of course be upgraded at £75 per bearing, and there are six bearings across the hubset.

 So, are they worth it?
-Well, they will probably mean that your ENVE wheels, and in all likelihood they will be used in an ENVE wheelset will cost more like £3k rather than £2k.
-They will be lighter.
-Require little or no maintenance, roll very nicely indeed and carry a lot of natural strength/durability.
+Well, they will probably mean that your ENVE wheels, and in all likelihood they will be used in an ENVE wheelset, will cost more like £3k rather than £2k.
+They will be lighter, require little or no maintenance and carry a lot of natural strength/durability.
 Ultimately it is about buying a set of wheels without compromise.
 If budget is not a concern, they are a compelling option.

 Weight saving means that a set of these hubs built up with CX-Rays onto 2.2 tubular rims would weigh approximately 1050g.